mozilla/addons-scanner-utils/CONTRIBUTING.md

 # Contributing

-This is the code for the Mozilla **addons-cli-utils** project, part of the Mozilla add-ons reviewers' toolbox.
+This is the code for the Mozilla **addons-scanner-utils** project, part of the Mozilla add-ons reviewers' toolbox.

 Before contributing, please note: